twan0305/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

+  1. Costs for facial recognition device may deter consumers from purchasing.
+Users can opt for a switch like option.
+  2. Would like to see an option to change the entire room's lighting to help improve mood.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Yes, facial recognition can be quite finicky and not always pick up subtle facial expressions.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*